 Great emphasis is placed on the integration of research with our masters-level education programme, and we have numerous publications based on masters dissertations.
 We have an internationally recognised leading role in curriculum development and in research/practice integration for the library/information sector.

 - Foundations of the information sciences.
 This includes: the nature of information, links between physical, biological and social conceptions of information; library and information history, and philosophy of information.

 - Questions of documents and documentation.
 Here we focus on changes in the processes of documentation, the way information is organised and communicated in the move to a largely digital information environment.
 This work includes: the changing nature of documents and information resources; changes in scholarly communication and dissemination, and the consequences for information specialists; and representation, organisation and retrieval of information and knowledge.

 - Information behaviour - of individuals and groups, and within society.
 Here we consider: models and concepts of information behaviour; information behaviour associated with emerging technologies and new media; behaviour associated with non-traditional realms exemplified by leisure and virtual communities; information/digital literacy; and information ethics.

 - Open Access in Theory and Practice (AHRC Project with the iSchool, Sheffield)

-- The Nature of Risk in the Privacy Calculus (Royal Academy of Engineering Research Fellowship)
+- The Nature of Risk in the Privacy Calculus (IC postdoctoral research fellowship supported by the Royal Academy of Engineering)